NEWSLETTER: Future Leaders Will Look to 2020’s Political Indie Rock Phenoms (And Failures) for the Next Great Sound

 Every week I write a newsletter that eventually gets posted on this website.
 Sign-up on our home page so that you don’t have to wait for the alpha.

-There is a high probability that some of you who are reading this are either married or have occasionally gotten laid and slammed beers.
-This newsletter is absolutely for you due to the fact that I am a total savage who has done none of these things since the last election (I only drink plastic bottle whiskey) because I basically just exist to tell you what matters in politics, including stuff that doesn’t seem like it matters at all.
+There is a good chance that some of you who are reading this are either married or have occasionally gotten laid and slammed beers.
+This newsletter is absolutely for you due to the fact that I am a total savage who has done none of these things since the last election because I basically just exist to tell you what matters in politics, including stuff that doesn’t seem like it matters at all.
 However, I think that all the loony stuff is actually the best predictor of the future.
 And politics today are absolutely full of lunatics who are doing things that no one even thought was possible until approximately 2016.
 I am thinking specifically about Andrew Yang, who is autographing a bong in this photo:

 Imagine John Kerry pulling that move in 2004.

-Imagine what it is going to be like when other people in the USA start asking if we should buy Canada or perhaps let a place like San Francisco repurchase its stock and de-list itself from the USA’s political exchange.
+Imagine what it is going to be like when other people in the USA start asking if we should buy Canada or perhaps let a place like San Francisco de-list itself from the USA’s political exchange.

 This actually makes me think that rich people are worrying that a peasant riot is coming if they don’ start hooking it up for the small guy.